william-stearns/trinkeypass/README.md

 * It's a good idea to buy 2 or more of these and load your passwords on all of them.
-You can keep one with you, perhaps in a wallet or on a keyring, and place the others in a safe location.
+You can keep one with you, perhaps in a wallet or on a keyring, and place the others in safe locations.

+* This approach could be very handy for systems that are managed by multiple people.
+A Trinkeypass could hold a root/Administrator password, database credentials, and any other credentials not needed in normal operation.
+This could be passed from admin to admin on shift changes or stored in a central locked area.

 ### Using the transform feature